Top 9 Sambal Oelek Substitutes

 Sambal oelek is a spicy condiment used in Indonesian cuisine.
 It is usually served alongside dishes such as nasi goreng fried rice and sate satay.

 It is made from chili peppers, garlic, salt, sugar, and vinegar.
-It
+It is typically added to dishes after cooking to give them extra flavor.

 There are many different types of sambals available, but the most common type is based on chilies, garlic, and spices.